‘Keeping Eyes On Prize (Kids!)’ Is Key To Drowning Prevention

 That’s the sound of a child drowning.

-So far in 2007, Miami Children’s Emergency Department, the region’s only freestanding pediatric Trauma Center, has received seven drowning victims.
+So far in 2007, Nicklaus Children's Emergency Department, the region’s only freestanding pediatric Trauma Center, has received seven drowning victims.
 Two died from their injuries.
 Nationally, drowning is the second cause of unintentional injury-related death to children ages 1 to 14, claiming the lives of 900 children each year.

 While drowning events can happen in Florida canals, lakes and oceans, the most common place is the family swimming pool.
-“The majority of drowning and near drowning cases that we treat in the Emergency Department occur in backyard pools,” said Brian Hannigan, Injury Prevention Specialist in the Division of Preventive Medicine at Miami Children’s Hospital, who also serves as the Safe Kids Coordinator for Miami-Dade County.
+“The majority of drowning and near drowning cases that we treat in the Emergency Department occur in backyard pools,” said Brian Hannigan, Injury Prevention Specialist in the Division of Preventive Medicine at Nicklaus Children's Hospital, formerly Miami Children's Hospital, who also serves as the Safe Kids Coordinator for Miami-Dade County.
 Safe Kids is an international organization dedicated to promoting safety messages to prevent injuries.
 According to Safe Kids Wordwide, most children who drown were last seen in the home, had been missing from sight for less than five minutes and were in the care of one or both parents at the time of the drowning.

 Dr. Deise Granado-Villar, Director of Preventive Medicine and Community Pediatrics, said, “Constant adult supervision and adding layers of protection to restrict pool access remains the best means to prevent swimming pool drowning.”